 Dr. Varkey (Anand) Titus Jr. earned his Ph.D. from Indiana University and his MBA from the University of Texas, Arlington, Texas.
-He joined CBA in 2012 with expertise in corporate entrepreneurship and venturing, entrepreneurship and strategic management.
+He joined the College of Business in 2012 with expertise in corporate entrepreneurship and venturing, entrepreneurship and strategic management.

 Titus, VK, Parker, ON, Covin, JG.
 2020.
 Organizational aspirations and external venturing: The contingency of entrepreneurial orientation.
 Entrepreneurship Theory & Practice, 44(4): 645-670.